kayo09/car_rental/readme.txt

   -multiple cars can be purchased

 future functionality:
-  -support for web(flask app)
+  -support for web(flask app) ✓
   -support for threading and input sanitation
-  -support for database instead of hardcoded values -support for retrieval based on customer name
+  -support for database instead of hardcoded values ✓ -support for retrieval based on customer name ✓ -support for web interface
+  -support for login/signup